-Barry Kresch is a media research and marketing consultant by day, and has long been involved in environmental activism.
+Barry Kresch is a media research and marketing consultant who has long been involved in environmental activism.
 He has been a club member and EV owner since 2012.
-His participation in the club includes doing the analytics, such as the Interactive EV Dashboard tracking EV adoption in CT, a financial analysis of the Westport Police acquiring a Tesla Model 3 for use as a patrol car, and whatever data he can get his hands on.
-He also writes and manages the website, has published multiple Op-Ed pieces supporting EV-friendly policy, and is frequently used as a resource for information about the state of EVs in CT by the press and others.
+His participation in the club includes doing the analytics, including the Interactive EV Dashboard tracking EV adoption in CT and a financial analysis of the Westport Police acquiring a Tesla Model 3 for use as a patrol car.
+He writes and manages the EVClubCT.com website, has published multiple Op-Ed pieces supporting EV-friendly policy, and is frequently used as a resource for information about the state of EVs in CT by the press and others.
+He is also on the national policy board of the Electric Vehicle Association (formerly Electric Auto Association).

 As a member of the EV Club of Connecticut Leadership Team, Dawn Henry brings a passion for electric vehicles combined with a professional expertise in marketing strategy as she looks to encourage others to make the transition from ICE cars to the vehicles of the future.
 She’s also a member of Sustainable Westport, a Board Member of Save the Sound, and a presenter for Climate Reality.
 Her current EV-only household includes a Tesla Model 3, S, and X. Dawn is also hedging her bets and holding reservations for the Tesla Cybertruck, Rivian, and Aptera.